Sc1entifik/NvimTeleport/INSTRUCTIONS.md

 - :checkhealth and :checkhealth <plugName> are your friends.
 Use these to get the details you need to troubleshoot through your errors

-- Try using your exact error and type in the context in which you are getting that error when doing a google search.
+- Try using your exact error and type with the context in which you are getting that error when doing a google search.
 You are likely not the only person using NVIM that is experiencing your problem.
 You will get way better results searching "exit code 127 returns 0 when installing JavaServer LSP with Mason" than you will searching "exit code 127 returns 0".

 - When you have a chain of errors address the top one instead of attacking all of them.
 Many times the first error causes a chain reaction whereby the condition that causes the one underneath it won't happen once the first error is fixed.